Day 1 – Decluttering Gift Wrap & Supplies

-Gift wrap paper, ribbons, gift tags, tissue paper, gift bags, and embellishments can quickly multiply and seemingly take over.
+Gift paper, ribbons, gift tags, tissue paper, gift bags, and embellishments can quickly multiply and seemingly take over.
 I don’t know about you, but I tend to stock up on these supplies when they’re on sale.
 I’m also a big one on saving and reusing tissue paper and gift bags.
 I hate to throw away supplies that are in perfectly good condition and can still be used.
 But this habit of stocking up on sale and saving items can quickly lead to too many things.
 Too.
 Many.
 Things.

 Take Everything Out- Keep in mind we’re doing this in 10 minutes.
 Only take out as much as you can go through in that time.
 You can come back to the other items another time you have 10 minutes.
 Lay the items you take out on a table, bed or the floor.

-Evaluate – Look at each group you’ve created.
-Are there any categories you don’t need?
+- Are there any entire categories you don’t need?
 Once my children outgrew the Sesame Street age, I didn’t need to have 10 cartoon character gift bags.
-How many items do you need in a category?
-I need to keep tissue paper, but I don’t need to keep Halloween tissue.

-Purge – Remove items you don’t need to keep and place them in one of your 5 purging bags.
+Declutter Gift Wrap Supplies – Remove items you don’t need to keep and place them in one of your 5 purging bags.

 Put Everything Away – Put the items you’ve decided to keep back away.
+It’s important to take the time to organize your rolls of paper and supplies to keep it protected in storage.

 Right now we’re just focusing on purging, but if you’re in the mood to organize your wrapping supplies, check out this gift wrap organization and storage for moving idea.